verbiscms/verbis/docs/templates/functions/Paths.md

 ## apiPath

-Returns the api path of the project, where backend logic is stored.
+Returns the API path of the project, where backend logic is stored.

 ### Returns: